-This attachment includes the Trust Services Criteria (TSC) included in the scope of the engagement relevant to the security category set forth in TSP 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (With Revised Points of Focus-2022) AICPA Trust Services Criteria.
+This attachment includes the Trust Services Criteria (TSC) included in the scope of the engagement relevant to the security category set forth in TSP 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (With Revised Points of Focus-2022) in AICPA, Trust Services Criteria.

-CC1.0 - Comm on Criteria Related to Control Environment CC1.1 COSO Principle 1: The entity demonstrates a commitment to integrity and ethical values.
-CC1.2 COSO Principle 2: The board of directors demonstrates independence from management and exercises oversight of the development and performance of internal control.
-CC1.3 COSO Principle 3: Management establishes, with board oversight, structures, reporting lines, and appropriate authorities and responsibilities in the pursuit of objectives.
-CC1.4 COSO Principle 4: The entity demonstrates a commitment to attract, develop, and retain competent individuals in alignment with objectives.
-CC1.5 COSO Principle 5: The entity holds individuals accountable for their internal control responsibilities in the pursuit of objectives.
-CC2.0 - Comm on Criteria Related to Communication and Information CC2.1 COSO Principle 13: The entity obtains or generates and uses relevant, quality information to support the functioning of internal control.
+CC1.0 - Comm on Criteria Related to Control Environment CC1.1 COSO Principle 1: The entity demonstrates a commitment to integrity and ethical 661.1 values.
+CC1.2 COSO Principle 2: The board of directors demonstrates independence from 001.2 management and exercises oversight of the development and performance of internal control.
+CC1.3 COSO Principle 3: Management establishes, with board oversight, structures, 661.5 reporting lines, and appropriate authorities and responsibilities in the pursuit of objectives.
+CC1.4 COSO Principle 4: The entity demonstrates a commitment to attract, develop, and 001.4 retain competent individuals in alignment with objectives.
+CC1.5 COSO Principle 5: The entity holds individuals accountable for their internal control responsibilities in the pursuit of objectives. on Criteria Related to Information and Communication CC2.1 COSO Principle 13: The entity obtains or generates and uses relevant, quality information to support the functioning of internal control.
 CC2.2 COSO Principle 14: The entity internally communicates information, including objectives and responsibilities for internal control, necessary to support the functioning of internal control.
-CC2.3 COSO Principle 15: The entity communicates with external parties regarding matters affecting the functioning of internal control.
-CC3.0 - Comm on Criteria Related to Risk Assessment CC3.1 COSO Principle 6: The entity specifies objectives with sufficient clarity to enable the identification and assessment of risks relating to objectives.
+CC2.3 COSO Principle 15: The entity communicates with external parties regarding matters affecting the functioning of internal control. on Criteria Related to Risk Assessment CC3.1 COSO Principle 6: The entity specifies objectives with sufficient clarity to enable the identification and assessment of risks relating to objectives.
 CC3.2 COSO Principle 7: The entity identifies risks to the achievement of its objectives across the entity and analyzes risks as a basis for determining how the risks should be managed.
 CC3.3 COSO Principle 8: The entity considers the potential for fraud in assessing risks to the achievement of objectives.
-CC3.4 COSO Principle 9: The entity identifies and assesses changes that could 0010 significantly impact the system of internal control. on Criteria Related to Monitoring Activities CC4.1 COSO Principle 16: The entity selects, develops, and performs ongoing and/or separate evaluations to ascertain whether the components of internal control are CC4.2 present and functioning.
-COSO Principle 17: The entity evaluates and communicates internal control CC4.2 deficiencies in a timely manner to those parties responsible for taking corrective action, including senior management and the board of directors, as appropriate.
-CC5 0 - Comm on Criteria Related to Control Activities CC5.1 COSO Principle 10: The entity selects and develops control activities that contribute to the mitigation of risks to the achievement of objectives to acceptable levels.
-CC5.2 COSO Principle 11: The entity also selects and develops general control activities over technology to support the achievement of objectives.
-CC5.3 COSO Principle 12: The entity deploys control activities through policies that 2 30.0 establish what is expected and in procedures that put policies into action.
-The state of the s
+CC3.4 COSO Principle 9: The entity identifies and assesses changes that could significantly impact the system of internal control. on Criteria Related to Monitoring Activities CC4.1 COSO Principle 16: The entity selects, develops, and performs ongoing and/or separate evaluations to ascertain whether the components of internal control are 004.0 present and functioning.
+CC4.2 COSO Principle 17: The entity evaluates and communicates internal control deficiencies in a timely manner to those parties responsible for taking corrective CCE 0 Comm action, including senior management and the board of directors, as appropriate. on Criteria Related to Control Activities CC5.0 - Comm CC5.1 COSO Principle 10: The entity selects and develops control activities that contribute 003.1 to the mitigation of risks to the achievement of objectives to acceptable levels.
+CC5.2 COSO Principle 11: The entity also selects and develops general control activities 003.2 over technology to support the achievement of objectives.
+CCE 2 CC5.3 COSO Principle 12: The entity deploys control activities through policies that establish what is expected and in procedures that put policies into action. establish what is expected and in procedures that put policies into action.